mattuzik/modimal/readme.md

 ## EN:
 ### How to launch the project:

-!You need to install sass and vite from npm manager before launch \
+!You need to install sass and vite from npm manager before launch!

 Installing dependencies: npm i; \
 Watch sass: npm run sass-watch; \